Codecademy/docs/content/sql/concepts/commands/terms/group-by/group-by.md

 ---
-Title: 'GROUP BY'
+Title: "GROUP BY"
-Description: 'Groups a result set based on an aggregate function (COUNT(), MIN(), MAX(), SUM(), AVG()).
-It lists the number in each group.'
+Description: "Groups a result set based on an aggregate function (COUNT(), MIN(), MAX(), SUM(), AVG()).
+It lists the number in each group."
 Subjects:
-  - 'Data Science'
+  - "Data Science"
 Tags:
-  - 'Database'
+  - "Database"
-  - 'Queries'
+  - "Queries"
-  - 'PostgreSQL'
+  - "PostgreSQL"
-  - 'MySQL'
+  - "MySQL"
-  - 'SQLite'
+  - "SQLite"
 CatalogContent:
-  - 'learn-sql'
+  - "learn-sql"
-  - 'paths/analyze-data-with-sql'
+  - "paths/analyze-data-with-sql"
-  - 'paths/design-databases-with-postgresql'
+  - "paths/design-databases-with-postgresql"
 ---

 The **`GROUP BY`** command groups a result-set of rows, usually based on an [aggregate function](https://www.codecademy.com/resources/docs/sql/aggregate-functions).